Do you have insomnia or suffer from poor sleep?

 So ‘trying to sleep’ just never works.
 As children, many of us would have been encouraged to ‘count sheep’ when we found it difficult to sleep.
 This suggestion worked by distracting your conscious mind, giving the conscious mind something else to think about.
 This stopped you from ‘trying to sleep’ so your unconscious mind could start the sleep phase.

-How can hypnotherapy help me get to sleep?
+How can hypnosis for insomnia help me get to sleep?

 Hypnotherapy uses a technique called progressive relaxation to teach you to relax and release the physical and mental tensions stopping you from entering the sleep phase.
 You are then able to resolve the issues causing you to worry and allow your conscious mind to ‘switch off’.
 This then gives your unconscious mind space and freedom to deal with the issues causing you to stay awake.